-What makes the best mattress for side sleepers?
-Being a side sleeper myself, I can personally attest to firmness, support and pelvic rotation all being factors in determining the best mattress.
+What makes a great mattress for people who sleep on their side?
+Being side sleepers ourselves, we can personally attest to firmness, support and pelvic rotation all being factors that should be considered.

-In this guide we outline what the criteria are for choosing the best mattress for side sleepers and give our recommendations for which mattresses we like the best.
+In this guide we outline what the criteria are for choosing the right model for side sleeping and give our recommendations for the products we like the best.
 Last updated

-FAQ: Read about our overall favorite picks in our Top 10 Best Mattresses of 2017 Guide
+FAQ: Read about our overall favorite picks (of which all our side sleeper choices are present) in our Top 10 Best Mattresses Guide

 - The Fetal – both legs are curled at the knee and your spine curved like in a fetal position

 - The Log – both legs are fully extended with the spine straight